 Articles in Peer-Reviewed/Refereed Journals:

-[A26] Cowburn, M, Gill, A., Harrison, K. (2014) The power to speak: Understanding the cultural barriers inhibiting black and minority ethnic victims of sexual abuse, Journal of Sexual Aggression (forthcoming).
+[A26] Cowburn, M, Gill, A., Harrison, K. (2014) Speaking about sexual abuse in South Asian communities: Offenders, victims and the challenges of shame, Journal of Sexual Aggression (forthcoming).

 [A24] Anitha, S., Gill, A. (2014) A Moral Panic?
 The problematisation of forced marriage in British newspaper reporting, Violence Against Women Journal (forthcoming).